Observing network dynamics through sentinel nodes: Sentinel node set optimization on directed networks

 In this section, we show that our sentinel node approximation also performs well for directed networks.
 For simplicity, we consider the largest weakly connected component of each network and do not consider networks with edge weights.

-We collected ten directed networks from the Netzschleuder repository \cite{Netzschleuder}: a freshwater trophic network \cite{thompson2003} ($N=109$, $M=717$), a social network of physicians \cite{coleman1957} ($N=117$, $M=542$), an email network from a manufacturing company \cite{michalski2011} ($N=167$, $M=5783$), a dependency network of the Flamingo software \cite{subelj2011b} ($N=228$, $M=497$), a transcription network of the bacterium {\em Escherichia coli} \cite{shenorr2002} ($N=328$, $M=456$), a transcription network of the yeast {\em Saccharomyces cerevisiae} \cite{milo2002} ($N=664$, $M=1066$), a network of US air carrier flights in 2020 \cite{BTS} ($N=806$, $M=11924$), a dependency network of the JUNG software \cite{subelj2011b} ($N=879$, $M=2051$), the directed version of the university email network from the main text \cite{guimera2003} ($N=1133$, $M=10902$), and a network of air routes preferred by the US Federal Aviation Administration \cite{FAA} ($N=1226$, $M=2613$).
+We collected ten directed networks from the Netzschleuder repository \cite{Netzschleuder}: a freshwater trophic network \cite{thompson2003} (Trophic: $N=109$, $M=717$), a social network of physicians \cite{coleman1957} (Physicians: $N=117$, $M=542$), an email network from a manufacturing company \cite{michalski2011} (Email (manufacturer): $N=167$, $M=5,783$), a dependency network of the Flamingo software \cite{subelj2011b} (Flamingo: $N=228$, $M=497$), a transcription network of the bacterium {\em Escherichia coli} \cite{shenorr2002} ({\em Escherichia coli}: $N=328$, $M=456$), a transcription network of the yeast {\em Saccharomyces cerevisiae} \cite{milo2002} ({\em Saccharomyces cerevisiae}: $N=664$, $M=1,066$), a network of US air carrier flights in 2020 \cite{BTS} (Flights: $N=806$, $M=11,924$), a dependency network of the JUNG software \cite{subelj2011b} (JUNG: $N=879$, $M=2,051$), the directed version of the university email network from the main text \cite{guimera2003} (Email (university): $N=1,133$, $M=10,902$), and a network of air routes preferred by the US Federal Aviation Administration \cite{FAA} (Air route: $N=1,226$, $M=2,613$).
 We discarded any self-loops and the multiplicity of any multi-edges.

 We show the approximation error for the coupled double-well dynamics on the ten directed networks in Fig.~\ref{fig:comp-nets-directed}.
 The figure indicates that our optimization algorithm reliably identifies node sets that obtain relatively small approximation error in each of the ten directed networks.